Back to All Events

 • David Rubenstein Atrium at Lincoln Center 1887 Broadway New York, NY, 10023 United States (map)

-The event features musical and spoken word performances by Black female artists and readings from and inspired by the Black women writers featured in the acclaimed book I Know What the Red Clay Looks Like, edited by Rebecca Carroll, now available in a revised, expanded edition from Haymarket Books.
+The event features musical and spoken word performances from Black women and nonbinary artists, inspired by the Black women writers featured in the acclaimed book I Know What the Red Clay Looks Like, edited by Rebecca Carroll, now available in a revised, expanded edition from Haymarket Books.

 Thirty years after its original publication, this newly imagined edition brings the work and musings of fifteen Black literary luminaries in conversation with a new generation of writers and readers.